 The railway project is developed according to sustainability.
 As it’s always hot throughout the year in Saudi Arabia, the station buildings are constructed according to the principles of felt temperature reduction.
 With this advanced air conditioning system, the interior temperatures can be maintained without the need for a mechanical cooling method.
 The temperature inside the station is always kept at around 28˚C. The facade cladding system with perforated design helps reduce the excessive sunlight to condition the temperature at the proper level, meanwhile, allows to take a view of the outside of the station.

-Progetto: Haramain High-Speed Railway KAEC Station
+Projek: Haramain High-Speed Railway KAEC Station

-Posizione: King Abdullah Economic City (KAEC), Saudi Arabia
+lokasi: King Abdullah Economic City (KAEC), Saudi Arabia

-Prodotti: Stainless steel roofing & ceiling system with No.4 satin finish and rose gold color (bronze color).
+Produk: Stainless steel roofing & ceiling system with No.4 satin finish and rose gold color (bronze color).
 Color coating got the best SGS test result on Adhesive, Taber Abrasion, and Salt Spray.